Fatima: Appearance

 Soufi details that Fatima's manners closely resembled Muhammad's.
 Her gait was also similar to the prophet's, according to Veccia Vaglieri, who also argues that Fatima must have enjoyed good health on the account of bearing multiple children, her arduous house chores, and her journeys to Mecca.
 Her sources are silent about the appearance of Fatima, which leads her to the conclusion, "Fatima was certainly not a beautiful woman".
 In contrast, the Sunni al-Khwarazmi relates from the prophet that, "If beauty (husn) were a person, it would be Fatima; indeed she is greater," while some Shia authors have likened her to a human houri.

 Events after Muhammad's death

 Fatima was severely bereaved after Muhammad's death in A.H.
 11/632 C.E.
 Several elegies to Muhammad, attributed to Fatima, have survived and are collected in a diwan of poetry.
-At the same time, Fatima also actively contested the succession of Abu Bakr and maintained that Ali was the rightful successor to Muhammad.
+Per Shia traditions, Fatima also actively contested the succession of Abu Bakr and maintained that Ali was the rightful successor to Muhammad.
 Fatima died within six months of her father and her death at a young age is subject of intense controversy with allegations against Abu Bakr and his ally Umar, as detailed below.